Besatkassaie/Differential-Maintenance-Engine/README.md

   -  args(2) file path for created shifted extracted relation
   -  args(3) update's specification's file path

-*NOTE: the time spent for the extraction is written in log file.*
+*NOTE: The time spent for the extraction is written in log file.*